ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 * The `User` object is saved as a document, hence it can be indexed, queried, etc.

-* This compare exchange item was [created as an operation](../../../client-api/operations/compare-exchange/overview#transaction-scope-for-compare-exchange-operations) rather than with a [cluster-wide session](../../../client-api/session/cluster-transaction).
+* This compare-exchange item was [created as an operation](../../../client-api/operations/compare-exchange/overview#transaction-scope-for-compare-exchange-operations) rather than with a [cluster-wide session](../../../client-api/session/cluster-transaction).
   Thus, if `session.SaveChanges` fails, then the email reservation is _not_ rolled back automatically.
 It is your responsibility to do so.

-* The compare exchange value that was saved can be accessed from `RQL` in a query:
+* The compare-exchange value that was saved can be accessed from `RQL` in a query:
     {CODE-TABS}
     {CODE-TAB:csharp:Sync query_cmpxchg@Server\CompareExchange.cs /}
     {CODE-TAB-BLOCK:sql:RQL}